galaxyhub9/RAILSATHI/README.md

 | `GET`      | `/health`                                 | Health check endpoint                   |
 | `GET`      | `/docs`                                   | Swagger UI for interactive API docs     |

+## Assumptions & Design Decisions

+- Authentication and user management are not implemented; email alerts assume static war room users.
+- Tables like `rail_sathi_railsathicomplain`, `rail_sathi_railsathicomplainmedia`, `trains_traindetails` must be manually created in PostgreSQL.
+- PostgreSQL is used directly via `psycopg2`, no ORM is used.

+## Key Features
+- PostgreSQL integration with raw SQL queries.
+- Swagger/OpenAPI documentation at `/docs`.
+- Dockerized setup with PostgreSQL and FastAPI.

+## Security & Best Practices
+- Sensitive config (DB credentials) are stored in a `.env` file and not committed to Git.
+- Docker environment uses isolated containers for DB and app.